BirkdaleHigh/ps-SchoolGroups/README.md

 ﻿# School Groups
-Manage school group and user life cycle (creation, membership, removal) actions common in the school.
-Uses the "EmployeeNumber" field from Active Directory to reference the school "Admission Number" from the MIS as a unique ID.
+Manage school group and user life cycle (creation, find, update, removal) actions common in the school.
+The "EmployeeNumber" field from Active Directory to reference the school "Admission Number" from the MIS as a unique ID.

 ## Features
 - Sync your users active directory field `EmployeeNumber` with MIS `AdmissionNumber` record per student